-Welcome to the improved org chart experience!
+Welcome to the Lucidchart org chart experience!
 Features such as auto-layout, individual employee overrides, group view, filters, and data overlay make mapping out your organization easier than ever.

 When the shape library is enabled, it will appear in your toolbox to the left of the canvas.